gcadau/Electronic-Components-AI-Detection/READ_ME.md

 optional arguments:

 <pre>
+  -h, --help
-  -h, --help            show this help message and exit --data_path DATA_PATH
+                        Show this help message and exit --data_path DATA_PATH
-                        Path of the directory in which input data are stored (default: Input\dataset) --split SPLIT         Percentage to split the dataset into train/validation sets.
+                        Path of the directory in which input data are stored.
+                        (default: Input\dataset)
+  --split SPLIT
+                        Percentage to split the dataset into train/validation sets.
-                        It can be a float between 0 and 1 (representing the percentage), or 'auto' (to use the standard split: 0.2) or 'train only' (to use all the dataset for training.
+                        It can be a float between 0 and 1 (representing the percentage), or 'auto' (to use the standard split: 0.2) or
+                        'train only' (to use all the dataset for training.
 Use this option if only training is needed).
                         (default: 'train only')
   --transform TRANSFORM
-                        Transformations to be applied to images of the dataset. (default: None, i.e.: no transformations are appied.)
+                        Transformations to be applied to images of the dataset.
+                        (default: None, i.e.: no transformations are applied.)
+  --normalize
-  --normalize           Normalize option to be applied to images of the
-                        dataset. (default: True)
-  --mean MEAN [MEAN ...]
+                        Normalize option to be applied to images of the dataset. (default: True) --mean MEAN [MEAN ...]
                         Mean values for normalization.
 They can be multiple floats separated by a spaces (list representing the